marcusreimol/studiomaps/docs/blueprint.md

 ## Core Features:

-- Data Fetching: Fetch heatmap data points (latitudes and longitudes) from an API.
-The API will return geographical coordinates of Rio de Janeiro
-- Heatmap Generation: Generate a heatmap overlay on a map using the fetched data.
-This visualization will show density of points.
-- Map Display: Display an interactive map centered on the state of Rio de Janeiro, Brazil, with the heatmap overlay.
 - Adjustable Radius - Tool: AI tool adjusts heatmap point radius by determining optimal viewing.
 Adjust radius to improve point grouping.
 Generative AI adjusts these to get the proper result.

 ## Style Guidelines: